-The Ryan Education Center and its programs are free to the public.
-The Ryan Education Center includes galleries, studio spaces, and a library for families, children, and students.
+The Ryan Learning Center and its programs are free to the public.
+The Ryan Learning Center includes galleries, studio spaces, and a library for families, children, and students.

 The Nichols Bridgeway, a 600-foot pedestrian bridge from Millennium Park to the third level of the Modern Wing, is free and accessible to the public.